-Airbnb, Uber, And Ola May Start Using Aadhaar, India’s Controversial Biometric Identity System
+Airbnb, Uber, And Ola Are Considering Using India’s Creepy National ID Database

 Uber and Ola did not respond to questions about whether they had systems in place to protect drivers’ demographic information.

-On Wednesday, a panel of nine Indian Supreme Court judges will hear to decide if Indians have a fundamental right to privacy.
+On Wednesday, a panel of nine Indian Supreme Court judges will decide if Indians have a fundamental right to privacy.
 The move was prompted by 20 pleas in the Supreme Court challenging the constitutional validity of Aadhaar.

 Pranav Dixit is a tech reporter for BuzzFeed News and is based in Delhi.